doms230/doms-first-ruby/README.md

 # README
-This Ruby project is a sample projectthat I made to get familar with Ruby on Rails.
+This Ruby project is a sample project hat I made to get familar with Ruby on Rails.
 The project can be tested locally on any local server.